-In an interview with The Wall Street Journal, Defense Minister Ehud Barak stated that Israel will need to boost military spending and may seek an additional \$20 billion in US security assistance to help it manage potential threats stemming from popular upheavals in the Arab world.90 As demonstrated in tables 4/2 and 11/2 the military budget (in Shekels) for 2003 constituted 8.6% of domestic product while that for 2010 was 6.3%.
+In an interview with The Wall Street Journal, Defense Minister Ehud Barak stated that Israel will need to boost military spending and may seek an additional \$20 billion in US security assistance to help it manage potential threats stemming from popular upheavals in the Arab world.
+As demonstrated in tables 4/2 and 11/2 the military budget (in Shekels) for 2003 constituted 8.6% of domestic product while that for 2010 was 6.3%.
 However, if the figures reported by Haaretz newspaper are confirmed, the 2010 percentage will increase to 6.6%.
-The point to be emphasized here is that the military budget are increasing.
+The point to be emphasized here is that the military burden on resources is decreasing, though the figures of the military budget are increasing.
 The same conclusion stands if we calculate the percentage in dollars.